WuMingDao/markdown-it-ts/docs/examples/text_decoration.md

 Note the use of `ruler2` to register the post-processing step.
-This pattern is unique to matched-pair inline marker rules: it isn't seen anywhere else in the library (e.g. for block or core rules).
+This pattern is unique to matched-pair inline marker rules:
+It isn't seen anywhere else in the library (e.g. for block or core rules).

 ## Tokenization